Keep Your Furry Friends Comfortable and Safe

-- Watch for anti-freeze or other chemical in run off under cars or in garages.
+- Watch for anti-freeze or other chemicals that can leak under cars or in garages.
 This toxic liquid has a sweet taste, but can be deadly for pets.
 Quickly remove puddles or possible contamination by wiping down and rinsing appropriately.
 If your pet is exposed to anti-freeze, make note of the type and volume and seek immediate veterinary attention.

 At OHS, we use a safe non-toxic ice melt on our sidewalks and driveways to melt the ice and keep our pets safe.
 We also have a great “snow crew” made up of volunteers who help care for the pets at OHS during bad weather.

 Some other things to keep in mind during winter weather:

 - Frostbite: Dogs and cats can get frostbite on sensitive tissues like ears, nose, and feet if left outside.